inkybutton/fs-emulator/README.md

 Extending/Adapting fs-emulator
 ===========
 Wow, really?
 Well, I'm glad it may be useful to you.
 The project is divided into entities(files and directories), links, persistence functions, and the shell.
 `MemoryNFS` is a in-memory implementation of persistence functions, which takes entities and stores them in memory.
-You can implement a disk-based version or other persistent mechanisms by implementing `update-entity!`, `deref`, and `resolve`.
+You can implement a disk-based version or other persistent mechanisms by implementing `update-entity!`, `deref`, `delete` and `resolve`.
 Code might need some refactoring for it to work.